 Just because it is not illegal to record police officers in Texas, it does not mean that you have a right to break other laws while filming the police.
-If you are recording a police officer, you could still be arrested if you are committing other crimes, including:
+If you are recording a police officer, you could still be arrested if you are committing other crimes, such as the following:

 Your First Amendment rights may be violated if your arrest was meant to stop you from recording or retaliate against you for filming the police.
 Otherwise, if you are committing a crime or breaking any other law while recording the police, you can be lawfully arrested.

-In most cases, it is best to consult with a Waco criminal defense lawyer to evaluate your particular situation and determine whether you were actually arrested for recording the police or violating any laws.
+In most cases, it is best to consult with a Waco criminal defense lawyer to evaluate your situation and determine whether you were arrested for recording the police or violating any laws.

 Can the Police Officer Take My Phone to View or Delete the Recording?